cypress-io/cypress/cypress/v0.0/documentation/5-References/0-CLI Tool.md

 Opens the Cypress application.
 This is the same thing as double-clicking the application.

-In Mac you'll see the `cy` icon in the tray, and in Linux you'll see the Cypress application window open.
+In Mac you'll see the **cy** icon in the dock and in Linux you'll see the Cypress application window open.

 Arguments you pass to `cypress open` will automatically be applied to the projects you open.
 These persist onto all projects until you quit the Cypress Desktop Application.